JHR1986/johnhenryroche-ms3-fitnessfuel/testing.md

     - Confirm that the Navbar is identical on all html pages.

 2. Bootstrap Form for Add Phrase:
-    - Clear input data and click Edit Phrase and confirm that validation is working correctly (form not submitted).
+    - Clear input data in the three input fields and click Edit Phrase and confirm that validation is working correctly (form not submitted).
+Note: Phrase category is a dropdown menu so will remain coloured green as item (e.g. Accommodation) has already been selected when user added phrase but the category can be changed by the user.
+    - Confirm that all fields (Phrase Category, English Phrase, Korean Phrase & Fun Fact) can be edited by the user.
-    - Click Edit Phrase with one of the fields cleared and not completed (in turn) and confirm that validation is working correctly (form not submitted).
+    - Click Edit Phrase with one of the three input fields cleared and not completed (in turn) and confirm that validation is working correctly (form not submitted).
-    - Confirm that input fields turn green when correct number of characters is entered.
+    - Confirm that input fields turn white when less than 4 characters entered and turn back to green when correct number of characters is entered.
     - When correct information is entered, click Cancel button and confirm that user is directed to Phrases page and that phrase has not been edited.
     - When correct information is entered, click Edit Phrase button and confirm that user is directed to Phrases page.
     - Confirm that phrase has been edited, and that buttons to Edit or Delete phrase are listed below phrase.